You can also vote for Puzzledorf to be nominated for an award over at IndieDB.

 If I wasn’t willing to look critically at the above puzzle prototype, and refine the design, the game wouldn’t be half as good as it is today.

 There are 3 key area’s of your game to review.
 Keep this in mind to break your game into different parts to observe, test and measure.
 Remember these words:

 Let’s break them down.
 You can apply the observe, test and measure principles and the questions we discussed to these 3 area’s.

-So, what are the goals?
+So, what are the goals of your game?
 Does the player understand them?
 Is the difficulty appropriate in completing them?
 Are there aspects that can be improved?
-Eg, I force the player to climb the ladder to get to the top of the tree, but should I just let them teleport?

 Challenges are literally the things that try to stop the player from reaching the goal.
 Again these can be broad and general, but should also be broken down to the smallest and most specific examples.
 In a platformer this could be the space and height between jumps.
 Are they the right height?
 Does the player understand how to jump up there?
 Is the difficulty appropriate?
 Could it be improved in anyway?

-Does the player understand the challenge?
+Does the player understand the challenge in your game?
 Is the difficulty appropriate?
 Could the design be improved?
-After you’ve changed a challenge, go back and test it on another player.
+After you’ve changed something, go back and test it on another player.
 Is it working better now?